dwarvesf/WeAreHiring/open-positions/Android.md

 - Mac or Linux
 - OOP Design: from STUPID to SOLID
 - Convention and architecture
-- Want to make world class product.
-All the outcome must be world class.
+- Want to make world class products.
+All the outcomes must be world class.
 - Watching trends and best practices in development.
 - Reading blogs and compiling ideas how to improve your skills.
 - Know how to handle the entire software development life cycle, end to end.